cloudmesh/cloudmesh-cmsd/README.md

 # Cloudmesh cmsd

-Cloudmesh cmsd is a command to run cloudmesh in a container regardles of the OS.
-Thus it is extreemly easy to install and use.
+Cloudmesh cmsd is a command to run cloudmesh in a container regardless of the OS.
+Thus it is extremely easy to install and use.

-cmsd will however use locally installed keys in `~/.ssh` and cloud configurations stored in `~/.cloudmesh/cloudmesh.yaml`.
-The yaml file will be created upon first call of cmsd if it is not available.
+cmsd will, however, use locally installed keys in `~/.ssh` and cloud configurations stored in `~/.cloudmesh/cloudmesh.yaml`.
+The YAML file is created upon the first call of `cmsd` if it is not available.

 ## How to use *cmsd*